lanthony42/Death-of-Art/README.md

 # Death of Art

-Gamer game, made in Grade 10
+Gamer game, made in Grade 10.

+Tried a bit too hard to be artsy with this one...